 Miscellaneous Other Fund revenues are received for copying fees, subscriptions, etc. Historically the department has been authorized to receive up to \$40,000 Other Funds, as Charges for Services /Other Sales Income, although actual revenues have been far below that.
 DLCD requests this projection continue to allow the department to receive a limited amount of unanticipated revenues as Other Funds.

-Governor's Budget Revenues by Fund Source 2017-19
+Department of Land Conservation and Development Agency Request Budget Revenues by Fund Source 2017-19